Taking Tadalafil With Ketamine: What to Know

 Tadalafil and ketamine are compatible.
 The clinical considerations are the same as sildenafil: vasodilation plus ketamine's transient pressor response means BP fluctuations during the session window.
 Tadalafil's distinguishing feature is its much longer half-life (17.5 hours vs sildenafil's 4 hours), so the timing window for interaction is longer.
 As with sildenafil, absolute contraindication with nitrates applies regardless of KAP.

-If you take Cialis regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or dose adjustment.
+If you take Cialis regularly and are considering at-home ketamine therapy, the combination is safe with monitoring or modest dose adjustment.
 This page covers the brief pharmacologic context and what we do at intake.

 How Cialis interacts with ketamine